Finalist Futures

 Finding jobs and opportunities

 There are a variety of different types of jobs and opportunities available that finalists can apply for post graduation.
+You can also still gain work experience during your final year of study.
 These include:

 • Graduate schemes/programmes - a structured role (usually between 1-3 years in length) more common in larger companies, combining work and training and requiring a degree